-15. ATX Power Switch / Soft Power Switch (PWR SW.)
+15. ATX Power Switch/Soft Power Switch Lead (PWR.SW, 2 pins)

 The system power can be controlled by a momentary switch connected to this lead.
 Pushing the button once will switch the system between ON and SLEEP.
 Pushing the switch while in the ON mode for more than 4 seconds will turn the system off.
 The system power LED shows the status of the system's power.